highcharts/highcharts-vue/README.md

 #### Loading maps

-There are two ways of loading maps and using them with wrapper.
+There are two ways of loading maps and using them with this package.
 You can install the [@highcharts/map-collection`](https://www.npmjs.com/package/@highcharts/map-collection) npm package with all maps included, and then import that maps which you would like to use in your project:

 ```js
 import Highcharts from 'highcharts'